nephio-project/docs/content/en/docs/guides/contributor-guides/minimal-environment.md

 ---
 title: Minimal Environment install for development
 description: >
-  Minimal Environment install for development
+  How to set up a minimal environment for development in the Nephio project.
 weight: 5
 ---